sajeell/djangotpl-highlighter/README.md

 # Django Template Highlighting

-Syntax highlighting for jinja(2) including HTML, Markdown, YAML and other templates.
+Syntax highlighting for HTML, and TPL files in Django projects.

 ## Languages: